-The Bounce Back Loan scheme was set up by the Government in order to provide loans to small businesses struggling during the pandemic.
+The Bounce Back Loan (BBL) scheme was set up by the Government in order to provide loans to small businesses struggling during the pandemic.
 The scheme was designed to be supportive of directors, with no lender allowed to ask for a personal guarantee.

 In addition, even for a sole trader or small partnership who, without protection of a limited company, often risk their personal assets when taking out a loan, the BBL terms mean that no recovery action can be taken over a principal private residence (the house you and your family live in) or a primary personal vehicle (your main car).